OlivierLD/raspberry-coffee/Project-Trunk/WebcamTemplate/README.md

 #### TODO Next
 - a zoom
 - fix the `contours` option...
-- code fpr a stop-motion app
+- code for a stop-motion app

 ## Summary
 To run this small app: